Onboarding

 • yothere init is the fast scaffold.
 It creates the home layout, detects any brain already on the machine, and can run a live zero-key demo in about 30 seconds.
 Start here.

 • The onboarding step registry (python -m yothere.onboarding) is the single source of truth for whether an install is actually set up.
-Every surface, the CLI wizard, the cockpit first-run card, the voice setup tools, and doctor, renders the same ordered steps.
+Every surface, the CLI wizard, the cockpit first-run card, and yothere doctor, renders the same ordered steps.
 Use it to bring a real install to done.

 Note init scaffolds and demos; it does not, by itself, complete setup.
 The step registry below is what tracks whether the install is ready.